LaurenceTaylor/Experiments/README.md

-Notes and solutions to problems from https://www.freecodecamp.org/
+Notes and solutions to problems on https://www.freecodecamp.org/

 Where I try things out to help me learn